 The April market is on Sunday 21st - EASTER DAY!
 Make sure you come and bring your visitors!
 There will be a free Easter egg to all and plenty of craft stalls this month, including a new one.

 LOCAL INKPEN HONEY FOR SALE

 Despite the theft of our sign, Local Inkpen Honey is still for sale jars and cut comb from “Caeglas”, Inkpen Common.
 Tel.
 Inkpen 668605.

-THE CROWN AND GARTER
+THE CROWN & GARTER

 “So at last we are seeing the first signs of Spring and to match this we have a new Menu with many seasonal dishes.
 Among them we have as a starter an amazing Camembert, fig and onion tart served with sesame seed dressing, and to follow a really tasty smoked garlic, steak and kidney pie, all home-made.
 We have some amazing new wines on our wine list to complement these beautiful dishes.
 So all is new for the Spring.
 We will also have our excellent and beautiful Mothers’ Day menu ready for 31st March, so remember to book early".